bhcarpenter/intro-to-programming/week2/objects.md

 ---
 #Objects

-- Objects are simply a collection of properties names and values
+- Objects are just a way of grouping values together.
-- The property name is used to set or retrieve the associated value
-- Property names can be any string including the empty string
-- Values can be anything that can be stored in a variable: numbers, strings, booleans, null, other objects, arrays, functions, regular expressions.

----
-#Object Literals
+- They work by associating property names (sometimes called "keys") with values.

-This simplist way to make an object is using the object literal syntax
+The simplist way to make an object is using the object literal syntax:

     !javascript
     var cat = {
       name: 'sprinkles',
       age: 2,
       gender: 'female'
     };

-You can create an empty object by simple not including any property value pairs

-    !javascript
-    var obj = {};
+In the example above, "name" is a property name, and "sprinkles" is the associated value.

 ---
 #Retrieving Values
-You can retrieve values from the objects using the "dereferencing operator" (.).
+You can retrieve values from objects using the "dereferencing operator".
 That's just a fancy way of saying use a dot.

     !javascript
     var cat = {
-      name: 'sprinkles'
+      name: 'sprinkles',
+      age: 2,
+      gender: 'female'
     };

-    show(cat.name);
+    log( cat.name );
+    log( cat.color );

 ---
 #Setting a value